-In the eighties, Pete became a theatre booker in West London and then the in-house promoter at The Shepherds Bush Empire, Mean Fiddler and Shepherds Bush Bottom Line, in the mid 90′s, “before stupidly becoming an independent promoter and a sometime, eh hem, A&R and PR person for Mystic Records.”
+In the eighties, Pete became a theatre booker in West London and then the in-house promoter at The Shepherds Bush Empire, Mean Fiddler and Shepherds Bush Bottom Line, in the mid 90′s, “before stupidly becoming an independent promoter and an A&R and PR person for Mystic Records.”

-Now, still clinging on to good music, overpriced bands and an ageing audience.
-Supposedly writing Roger Chapman’s biog.
-Here’s to the future.
+Now, still clinging on to good music, overpriced bands and an ageing audience. he still enjoys a wide spectrum of music as evidenced by his radio shows.

 Pete’s popular video interviews are dotted around the site, sometimes included with the relevant album review.

-Favourite music: Too many to list but including Frank Zappa, Man, Walter Trout and newer stuff like Blanche, Beth Gibbons, plus maybe Patti Smith, Amon Duul and say Jacky Leven… and any strong song writers, great performers (Chapman) and of course innovative blues.
+Favourite music: Too many to list but including Frank Zappa, Man, Walter Trout, Sparks.
+Then there’s Blanche, Eliza Neals, Portis Head, Doyle Bramhall II, Marcus Flynn, Patti Smith, and roots music by Jarrod Dickenson… and any strong song writers, great performers (Roger Chapman) and of course innovative blues.

 Pete presents his Rock & Blues Show on Get Ready to ROCK!
 Radio and The Pete Feenstra Feature with special guest interviews.

 Born in the ’50′s, raised on rock in the early ’70′s.
 Pete cut his teeth on gigs by the likes of Bowie (seeing an early Ziggy gig at a small Liverpool club at the tender age of 16 was mind blowing), Alice Cooper, Bad Company, Queen, Santana, Thin Lizzy, Budgie and the like.